History of the Catskill Mountains: The Hardenbergh Patent

 The most important event in the history of the colonial Catskills took place in the first decade of the 18th century during Queen Anne's War.
 In 1706 an ambitious speculator, major Johannes Hardenbergh, and his partner, Jacob Rutsen, petitioned the governor, Edward, Viscount Cornbury, for a land grant in the mountains of Ulster County, attempting to head off another petition by a group of Hurley farmers who wanted pasture in the area yet had not properly purchased the land from the local Indian tribes as the law required.

 The lack of a good survey of the area complicated matters somewhat.
 After years of arguing, haggling and taking advantage of Cornbury's loose ethics, the Patent was granted on April 20, 1708.

 Since they had applied as a corporation, Hardenbergh and Rutsen were exempt from laws limiting any such grant to 2000 acre.
 Yet they wound up, through what some say was a mistake, with title to a thousand times that land, or practically the entire Catskill region as we know it today, in the form of a rough triangle that started west of Kingston and extended, at least on paper, to the west branch of the Delaware.

 Settlement was impeded for the next thirty years due to the lack of a survey.
 Hardenbergh, however, managed to enrich himself by selling shares in the partnership, much to the consternation of colonial governors who wanted a firmer bulwark against French ambitions in North America.
 There had been no good survey, and no one knew where the boundaries of the patent lay, much less any subdivisions.
 Indian tribes upset that rivals had sold their land out from under them and squatters who had moved into the area before sabotaged the Wooster brothers' attempts at a first real survey of the region in the 1740s.

-In his later years Hardenbergh was helped greatly by Robert Livingston, who saw the region's economic potential and would acquire 1000000 acre of the Hardenbergh Patent.
+In his later years, Hardenbergh was helped greatly by Robert Livingston, who saw the region's economic potential and would acquire 1000000 acre of the Hardenbergh Patent.
 By the time of Hardenbergh's death in 1745 settlement was at last beginning to get underway.
 Five years later, when the entire Patent was subdivided and accounted for, the Hardenbergh land company was dissolved.

-The unclear early history of land ownership in the days of the Patent, however, would impact the region for generations to come.
+The unclear early history of land ownership in the days of the Patent would impact the region for generations to come.